TreeMama/iSeaTree-React-Prototype/README.md

 Version and build numbers *_must_* be changed simultaneously for the Android and iOS versions.
 The version update must be a single commit, performed in the `release` branch, and is the _only_ operation in that commit.

+## General architecture/history/backstory

+Prior to September 2021, the project used [expo-cli](https://docs.expo.dev/workflow/expo-cli/) package.
+In order to add certain features, including our [AR-tool](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/219) and the Jest [test framework](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/249) we removed expo with the work done in [Issue #299](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/229).
+This made the project react-native only (and fundamentally changed how we build and test our source code).